 Some do reach across the aisle.
 But many are not working for us; they’re working for the people who fund their campaigns.
 In WV, that’s often Big Coal—and they fund both parties.
-Importantly, they re likely pouring dark money into parties to run politicians they approve of… or simply to induce the party to avoid supporting candidates in resource heavy areas.
+Importantly, they re likely pouring dark money into parties to run politicians they approve of… or simply to induce the party to avoid supporting good candidates, candidates working for the people, in resource heavy areas.

-But the interests of Big Coal (or oil and gas) don’t have anything to do with making our state a prosperous place for all of us.
-Instead, extraction embodies the fatal “flaw” Greenspan at last identified in his economic ideology.
+The thing is that the interests of corporate extraction don’t have anything to do with making our state a prosperous place for all of us.
+Instead, that type of economy embodies the fatal “flaw” Greenspan at last identified in his economic ideology.
 It was flaw in the structure, a flaw in the way the world works, as he put it.

 And his flaw was that he believed CEOs would be acting in the best interests of their companies.
 His epiphany was that they were working in the best interests of themselves.
 Screw the company, screw the investors, the workers.
 CEOs got their millions, and then floated their golden parachutes to the next job.

-Turns out, he discovered, people are greedy.
+Turns out, Greenspan discovered, people are greedy.
 Surprise!
 And being rich does not make you less greedy.
 It makes you moreso.